Kierstin is a mom to two little girls and host of the satirical podcast Really Good Advice for New Moms.

 I won't even elaborate on this.
 YES YOU SHOULD REGISTER FOR BABY TOYS.
 They're the funnest!
 And despite what a lot of moms told me before I gave birth, babies really do play with toys.
 If you don't know where to start here are my favorite toys to get babies through their first year:

 - A portable sound machine.
-We loved the mini Cloud B Sleep Sheep.
-Even if our daughters hardly noticed her, her soothing sounds were very welcome on rides home from the pediatrician.
+We loved our portable sound machine.
+Even if our daughters were less than impressed, the soothing sounds were very welcome on rides home from the pediatrician.

 - Car seat toys.
 It's nice to have a couple of toys that baby can gaze and grab at in the car and when they're lounging in their seat in restaurants, doctors offices (I really don't think it's possible to comprehend how often you're at the doctor in those first few months before you have a baby, but it's a lot), and the store.